Hello, happy Wednesday! I’m jumping on the blog today with a post about fitness, injuries, my relationship with exercise and my goals moving forward.

 The next morning I could not move.
 The stiffness across my low back was so intense, and like nothing I’d ever felt before in the realm of back pain.
 I’d had a twinge here or there.
 This was no twinge.
 I spent the rest of my 29th year in various degrees of pain, with numbness and sciatica down my right leg.
 I went to the doctor, was prescribed Naproxen a couple of times, Prednisone once if I remember correctly, and I tried physical therapy, but nothing really helped.
 Not long term anyway.
 In December, after getting an MRI, I was diagnosed with a herniated disc and degenerative disc disease.
 Yay.

-After two rounds of oral steroids my family doctor ordered the second MRI.
-The herniated disc had shriveled up, and the one that previously had degenerative disc disease was now herniated and was causing the pain (now radiating into my hips rather than down my leg).
+After two rounds of oral steroids my family doctor ordered a second MRI.
+The herniated disc had shriveled up (or as the doctor said, resolved itself), and the one that previously had degenerative disc disease was now herniated and was causing the pain (now radiating into my hips rather than down my leg).
 The hip pain made me feel really old.
 And that made me sad.

 This injury has limited my range of motion and what I can do physically without pain.
 Normal activity, and exercise.
 I let it dictate if I go to the gym or not.
 I feel good while I’m there and then sometimes it hurts afterwards.
 Mix that with what I think is the slowing metabolism of my 30s, and I’ve been gradually gaining weight that I just can’t seem to lose as easily as I once could.
 And I like food.
 So there’s that.
 So I need to exercise.
 And I want to.
 But without pain would be nice…

 So the recommended treatment was pain management again (more cortisone shots).
 Better than needing surgery.
 But the shots didn’t help this go around.
 I think they actually made it worse.
 So I decided to try PT again late last year.
 And this time it was really good, and I “graduated” feeling much better than I had been.